Azure/ResourceModules/arm/Microsoft.Compute/virtualMachines/readme.md

 - The field `nicSuffix` and `subnetId` are mandatory.
 - If `enablePublicIP` is set to true, then `publicIpNameSuffix` is also mandatory.
 - Each IP config needs to have the mandatory field `name`.
-- If not disabled, `enableAcceleratedNetworking` is considered `true` by default and requires the VM to be deployed in a supported size
+- If not disabled, `enableAcceleratedNetworking` is considered `true` by default and requires the VM to be deployed with a supported OS and VM size.

 ```json
 "nicConfigurations": {